kandula-rakesh/cs7810_Group1/Meeting Minutes/Meeting Minutes 10-10.md

 * Rakesh Kandula

 ## Note/Comments
 * A large portion of previously found data is unusable.
 Does not address the scope
+* Change scope

 ## Agenda
 * Work on key-notions